Activists removed from hearing on Arizona sanctuary policies

 The hearing devolved into chaos when Republican committee Chairman Sen. Eddie Farnsworth cut off a speaker representing a Latino activist group.

-Hugo Polanco, speaking for Latinos United for Change in Arizona, called the proposal “a return to the racism, divisiveness and hate of SB1070.”
+Hugo Polanco, speaking for Living United for Change in Arizona, called the proposal “a return to the racism, divisiveness and hate of SB1070.”

 “There’s nothing racist about anybody up here,” Farnsworth interrupted.
 “So I’m going to caution you – testify, but you don’t need to be vitriolic.”